fermatspace/cleanPlutusProject/README.md

 Git clone the repo and run the `setup.sh` bash script from a directory where you want to configure a new project.

 ### How to use
 In the `cabal.project` file there is a reference made to the `/Input-output-hk/plutus-apps` github repository.
-With this reference there is also a version specified using a `tag`.
+With this reference there is also a version specified using a `tag` (the setup script will also promt this tag).
 Clone the plutus-app repository and `git checkout "INSERT referenced TAG HERE"`.
 Now you can open a `nix-shell` in that repository, this will preload all important dependancies that you will need in the development of your plutus project (the first time takes 10 minutes).
-If you now change directory to your just initialized clean plutus project folder you can compile the `app/Main.hs` file by running `cabal run`.
+If you now change directory to your just initialized clean plutus project folder you can compile the `app/Main.hs` file by running `cabal build` and you can build and run it by using `cabal run`.

 ### Folder structure
 ```